ShathaAlota1b1/SOC-Home-Lab/docs/Day3-Universal-Forwarder-Verification.md

 This stage helped me understand how to verify the complete log forwarding pipeline.
 I learned that checking the Universal Forwarder status, configuration files, and receiving port is essential before troubleshooting missing events in Splunk.

-## Status

-✅ Universal Forwarder successfully connected to Splunk Enterprise.

-### Next Goal

-Verify that Sysmon events are successfully ingested and searchable in Splunk Enterprise.